clfkenny/clfkenny.github.io/about/index.md

 <br><br>

+I studied at University of California, Los Angeles.
+I graduated June 2018 with a B.S. in Neuroscience with a minor in Statistics

 Perhaps it was the study of biological neurons and neural networks that piqued my recent interest in learning more about the silicon model of the brain (artificial neural networks).  -->